kristianmandrup/facebook-rails-starterkit/README.md

 end
 ```

-Or using the special Delegator module included
+Or using the special Delegator module included.
+This module requires a #config method to be defined like so:

 ```ruby
 class MyCool